data-8/kubeadm-bootstrap/README.md

    sudo ./install-kubeadm.bash`
    ```

-   This installs kubeadm, a supported version of docker and sets up the
+   This installs `kubeadm`, a supported version of Docker and sets up the
-   appropriate storage driver options for docker.
+   appropriate storage driver options for Docker.

 3. Setup the master.